aelhirach/spaceInvaders/README.md

 A SpaceInvators is a kind of video game derived from the action game in which the player control a ship or a character to destroy a large number of enemies using bullets while dodging enemy bullets to stay alive.

-I have added this [project on GitHub](https://www.gatsbyjs.com/docs/how-to/previews-deploys-hosting/deploying-to-netlify/).
 Feel free to download and experiment with it!.
 To make this project work you need to install Python3 & Tkinter :

 ``` python
 sudo apt install python3